ycvnweb/refine/documentation/docs/advanced-tutorials/ssr/nextjs.md

 };
 ```

 `checkAuthentication` expects your `authProvider` and **getServerSideProps**'s `context`.
-It uses the `checkAuth` from the `authProvider` to check for authentication and returns `isAuthenticated` accordingly.
+It uses the `check` from the `authProvider` to check for authentication and returns `isAuthenticated` accordingly.
 It also returns a `redirect` object to handle unauthenticated case.
 It redirects to `/login` while keeping the original route to be navigated to after successful login.

 ## `syncWithLocation` and Query Parameters in SSR